What is Market Segmentation?

 3. Select the Market Segmentation Techniques

 Next, decide which market segmentation strategy sharpens your audience.
-Is it behavioral segmentation or demographic segmentation that is helping you get the right set of audience?
+Is it behavioral segmentation or demographic segmentation that is helping you get the right set of audiences?
 As a recommendation, try to include psychographic segmentation gelled with other market segmentation strategies.

 4. Research the Needs and Behaviour

 After knowing your precise audience, study the needs and preferences of those targeted consumers to understand their requirements and pattern better.
 This will help in crafting your campaign message accordingly.

 5. Craft the Campaign & Validate the Assumptions

 Create a value proposition accordingly for that audience and do testing to validate your market segmentation strategies.
 If the results are positive, you can go ahead and apply the market segmentation strategies to the entire campaign.
 Long story short, people are more likely to appreciate and engage with brands that take the time to personalize their ads with dedicated offers created just for them.
 Also, it is a lot more sense to invest your time, money, and efforts only in people who would be interested in your product.
 So, it is advisable to segment your campaigns carefully.
 The better you know your target customer, the more personalized campaigns and the higher fruitful conversions.